FelicianoTech/pointless/README.md

 - **follow/unfollow projects** (GitHub) - on a repo page, a CircleCI "Follow"/"Unfollow" button will appear next to the "Watch", "Star", and "Fork" GitHub buttons.

-- **search docs** (Omnibox/address bar) - you can search CircleCI Docs (all of docs or a single section) right from Chrome's Omnibox.
+- **docs search** (Omnibox/address bar) - search CircleCI Docs (all of docs or a single section) right from Chrome's Omnibox.
 Instructions below.

 ## How-To

 ### Searching

 Pointless supports quick, special searches.
-Currently, only CircleCI Docs can be searched by more search types are on the roadmap.
+Currently, only CircleCI Docs can be searched but more search types are on the roadmap.

 ### Search CircleCI Docs